gunharth/music-articles/intervals-or-the-key-to-harmonic-understanding.md

 *I have received many harmony related questions, e.g. modes and scales and the answer to these questions always lie in the concept of intervals and the knowledge surrounding them.
 So here's my advice - study them to the degree of perfection.
 Know them in your sleep!*

-*I hope with this article I will provide you with all necessary theory, knowledge and exercises to master this topic for good :-)*
+*I hope with this article I will provide you with all necessary theory, knowledge and exercises to master this topic for good.*

 ---

 <a id="markdown-introduction" name="introduction"></a>
 ## Introduction

 Western Music, its melodic and harmonic concept, is based on a very mathematical system to describe the relationship between two single notes.
 These relationships are called intervals.
-The term "interval" comes from Latin and means something like ‘the valley inbetween'.
+The term "interval" comes from Latin and means something like "the valley in-between".

 **An interval describes the distance between two notes**

-That's it!?!
-I had to wait for this page to load just to get this wise description!?!
-Well, let's get serious.
-The sentence above is simplistic of course, but in essence it stands for what intervals are: A mathematical concept, a strict meassurement....
+The sentence above is simplistic of course, but in essence it stands for what intervals are: A mathematical concept, a strict measurement...
 In the same way you would explain to somebody the way from point A (your favorite pub) to point B (your favorite blues bar), you describe the distance between two notes.
-The difference being that with music, it's intervals that are your miles and minutes.
+The difference being that with music, it is intervals that are your miles and minutes.

 Before we go into further detail let's just have a quick look at how we come across intervals with two examples.
 Note that these can be seen vertically, meaning single notes stacked upon each other, i.e. a chordal/harmonic approach, and horizontally, meaning single notes played one after the other, i.e. a melodic approach.